See how you can quickly create a block of a ship from scratch with CADMATIC Hull

 West Sea was created by the Martifer Group in 2013 with an infrastructure concession from the former ENVC state-owned shipyard, which started using CADMATIC as far back as 1996.
 The yard is strategically located in the Atlantic Ocean close to several important international ports and at the center point of several international shipping routes.

 CADMATIC is used by the shipyard for hull and outfitting design as well as posterior production information retrieval.
 The outfitting design areas include piping, HVAC, cable trays, interiors, and steel outfitting.

 Depending on the workload at the yard, West Sea commonly subcontracts the bulk of modeling work for all design disciplines while it focuses on production information and the interface with the shipyard’s production department.
 The design of all the required corrections, design variations and changes in sister ship series is, however, done in-house by the shipyard’s own personnel.

 Eye-catching expedition cruise vessels

 The first of a series of striking expedition cruise vessels was completed by West Sea in 2019.
-The vessel operates worldwide but has a specific artic operation profile and capacity for 200 pax and 111 crew.
-The second vessel in the series is set for delivery in October 2020.
+The vessel operates worldwide but has a specific arctic operation profile and capacity for 200 pax and 111 crew.
+The second vessel in the series was delivered in October 2020, while the third is set for delivery in June 2021.

 Detail design of vessels done with CADMATIC